 Research by a leading US university shows why Soraa full-spectrum LED lighting is the smart choice for retailers and consumers.

-Soraa has just announced the results of a joint research project with Pennsylvania State University (PSU) proving that whiteness and colour rendering have a strong effect on the perception of energy-efficient LED lighting.
+A joint research project with Pennsylvania State University (PSU) has proved that whiteness and colour rendering have a strong effect on the perception of energy-efficient LED lighting.

 Those taking part largely preferred the performance of Soraa LEDs illuminating colour and white objects relative to the performance of a light source with a Colour Render Index of 85 that also delivers a relatively broad spectrum.